Monday, 28 July 2014

 We called in at the Kylescu Hotel on our way back to Lochinver, which we stayed at two years ago and really liked.
 It was too late for afternoon tea so James had the inspired idea of having a drink followed by an early dinner!
 A quick phone call ensured that the "young ones" would arrange their own dinner (they went to the Caberfeidh).
 The food at the Kylescu was absolutely delicious and the main course that Heather and I chose was amazing; roasted cod with kale and ricotta cannelloni.
 The flavours worked so well together, and we both loved it.

 And then we headed back to the cottage where we chatted and Ally, Cat and Davie played a spirited game of Maltese dominoes.
 Another great day - and thanks to the surroundings and the company I felt so relaxed.
-I'm scared to speak too soon but I'm feeling good.

-Monday 14 July 2014
+Monday, 14 July 2014

 A Jolly Pollaidh Day

-Today was my second ascent of Stac Pollaidh and I felt noticeably fitter than during my first ascent last September.
+Today was my second ascent of Stac Pollaidh and I felt much fitter than during my first ascent last September.
 I was still the last of our group, but that was ok because they are a very fit bunch and I wasn't far behind.
 Ewan spotted the novelist Ian McEwan walking with friends; he recognised him and also heard his friends talking to him about being a novelist.
 He even asked James for advice about going up to the scrambly summit of the hill!
 Heather took a surreptitious photo but we didn't tell him that we were fans.
 Very exciting!
 The weather was grey but dry and the walk was very enjoyable.

 We then had coffee and scones at the Summer Isles Hotel Bar before a scenic drive back to Lochinver with a stop at the Achins bookshop on the way.

-Sunday 13 July 2014
+Sunday, 13 July 2014

-3BT Lochinver - Saturday / Sunday
+Lochinver - Saturday and Sunday

-Friday 11 July 2014
+Friday, 11 July 2014

 Goodbye Jack

 Jack died peacefully in his sleep last night.
-His brave wee heart failed and despite the best efforts of lovely vet Gail, he didn't make it.
+His brave wee heart failed and despite the best efforts of lovely Gail, he didn't make it.
 Hugh and Ross buried him in our garden this afternoon, between his two pear trees.
 Ross phoned me to tell me that they chose a spot "that a cat would like."
 No wonder my Mum was always so fond of Ross when he was a wee boy; he has grown into a fine young man.

 I feel so sad, but have no regrets over his life.
 Few humans have such a happy life as Jack the cat, and I truly believe that he was contented, which is a great gift.
 He loved his Dad best of all, he also loved his brothers, Jill, and me.
 The house was his castle and the garden was his jungle.
 He fought other cats, killed mice, climbed trees and observed James as he gardened.
 He was friendly and companionable and would come out of the house to greet us on the path when we arrived home from work.
 He kept an eye on everything that happened in and around the house, and had lots of favourite places and routines.
-He was a handsome fellow, very hygienic and kept himself lovely and clean; it amazed me that his fur smelled so nice as if it had been washed with shampoo rather than cat spit!
+He was a handsome fellow and kept himself lovely and clean; it amazed me that his fur smelled so nice as if it had been washed with shampoo rather than cat spit!
 He basked in sunshine and always found a cosy corner when it was raining.

-Thursday 10 July 2014
+Thursday, 10 July 2014

 St Kilda in the sunshine